derivia/study-notes/notes/COMPUTER-SCIENCE.md

 ## Additional Learning

-    I added them to help you become a well-rounded software engineer and to be aware of certain technologies and algorithms, so you'll have a bigger toolbox.

 - ### Compilers
     - [How a Compiler Works in ~1 minute (video)](https://www.youtube.com/watch?v=IhC7sdYe-Jg)
     - [Harvard CS50 - Compilers (video)](https://www.youtube.com/watch?v=CSZLNYF4Klo)